 This benefit is for members with diabetes or kidney disease without dialysis.
-It can also be used after a kidney transplant when referred by their doctor.
+Members can also use this benefit after a kidney transplant when referred by a provider.

-Humana covers three hours of one-on-one counseling services during the member's first year that they get medical nutrition therapy services under Medicare.
-(This includes Humana, any other Medicare Advantage plan or Medicare.)
-We cover two hours of one-on-one counseling services each year after that.
+Humana covers 3 hours of one-on-one counseling services during the member's first year of medical nutrition therapy services under Medicare (includes Humana and any other Medicare Advantage [MA] plan) and 2 hours of one-on-one counseling services each successive year.

-If the member's condition, treatment or diagnosis changes, they may be eligible for additional treatment hours with a doctor's referral.
-A doctor must prescribe these services and renew the referral each year if the member's treatment is needed in the next calendar year.
+If the member's condition, treatment or diagnosis changes, the member may be eligible for additional treatment hours with a referral.
+A provider must prescribe these services and renew the referral each year if the member needs treatment in the next calendar year.